-A participant may be granted up to three work days of good cause or, if travel for funeral services is required, seven work days not to exceed the week following the death of a member of the participant's immediate family.
+A participant may be granted up to three work days of good cause.
+However, if travel for funeral services is required or to accommodate cultural tradition, FEPs may grant good cause for up to seven workdays.
+Good cause may not exceed the week following the death of a member of the participant's immediate family.

 Immediate family is defined as participant's spouse, nonmarital co-parents, parents, step-parents, grandparents, foster parents, children, step-children, grandchildren, foster children, brothers and their spouses, sisters and their spouses, aunts, uncles, sons-in-law and daughters-in-law, cousins, nieces and nephews of the participant or his or her spouse or nonmarital co-parent and other relatives of the participant or his or her spouse or nonmarital co-parent if these other relatives reside in the same household as the participant.

 Example: A W-2 participant who is of Hmong ethnicity has a brother who died on Monday, May 8, 2006.
 Although the funeral is not scheduled until Friday, May 12, 2006, cultural tradition requires the participant to go to the sister-in-law's house to greet and provide comfort to the family up until the start of the funeral on Friday.

 The funeral then runs through Monday, May 15, 2006.
 The participant expects to return to assigned activities on Tuesday, May 16, 2006.
 The FEP may grant good cause for the participant's absence due to the death of an immediate family member.

-11.2.4 Denying Good Cause
+11.2.4 Approving or Denying Good Cause

 A participant must notify the FEP of good cause within seven working days after an absence from a W-2 assigned activity in order to prevent a payment reduction.
-If the FEP determines that the participant's explanation for the absence or the written verification of the absence does not meet any of the allowable good cause reasons, the FEP must document the reason for denying good cause in case comments.
+If the FEP determines that the participant's explanation for the absence or the written verification of the absence meets the allowable good cause reasons, the FEP must enter the hours of nonparticipation, the appropriate number of good cause hours, and the good cause CARES code on CARES screen WPNH and document the reason for approving the good cause in case comments.
+If the FEP determines that the participant's explanation for the absence or the written verification of the absence does not meet any of the allowable good cause reasons, the FEP must enter the hours of nonparticipation on CARES screen WPNH and document the reason for denying good cause as well as referencing the number of hours, dates and activities missed in case comments.